klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ### Common misconception

-> Streams can be re-used like collections or iterators
+> Streams can be re-used like collections or iterators.

 ### Explanation